IsaacSchemm/Crowmask/README.md

   when necessary, and creates ActivityPub `Update` activities when the ActivityPub representation of a user or submission changes.
 * **Crowmask.Remote**: Talks to other ActivityPub servers.
+* **Crowmask.Feed**: Implements RSS and Atom feeds.
-* **Crowmask.Markdown**: Implements the web UI by creating Markdown and HTML representations of data available through ActivityPub `GET` endpoints.
+* **Crowmask.Markdown**: Implements the web UI by creating Markdown and HTML representations of data available through ActivityPub `GET` endpoints, and helps perform content negotiation with the `Accept` header.
 * **Crowmask**: The main Azure Functions project, responsible for handling HTTP requests and running timed functions.